IntegratePress/WordPress-Plugins-UI/README.md

 # WordPress-Plugins-UI

-Adds a WordPress plugins interface to IntegratePress.
+Add a WordPress plugins interface to IntegratePress.